Stock market glossary

 Marketing Contract:

 For each listed security, the Regional Stock Exchange appoints a specialist SGI, based on the issuer's proposal.
 The market-making contract concluded between the SGI and the issuer is sent to the Regional Stock Exchange for information.
 The purpose of this contract is to improve the market's natural liquidity by ensuring regular quotations, limiting price deviations, or promoting the inclusion of indications when quoting proves impossible.
-The SGI specializing in a security is responsible for monitoring:

 the quotations of this security and those of its so-called secondary lines (rights, new shares, etc.).